AuDigitalHealth/lingo/docs/design/technologies.md

 ### Identity Management Service (IMS)

-The identity provider for Snomio and the before mentioned tools.
+The identity provider for Lingo and the before mentioned tools.
 This is a wrapper around Atlassian Crowd.

-This authenticiation and authorisation mechanism is used for Snowstorm and the Authoring Platform, and is adopted by Snomio to provide seamless Single Sign On and interoperability between the platforms.
+This authenticiation and authorisation mechanism is used for Snowstorm and the Authoring Platform, and is adopted by Lingo to provide seamless Single Sign On and interoperability between the platforms.

 The IMS is a cookie based authentication mechanism, where cookies with the .ihtsdotools domain are